wallneradam/esorm/README.md

 ## 🔬 Advanced usage

 TODO...
-These features are not documented yet, but working.
+These features may not documented yet, but working.

 ### Pagination and sorting